 If the water main break makes a home uninhabitable, Denver Water will pay for up to 14 days of temporary lodging at a rate not to exceed the current U.S. General Services Administration rate for lodging.
 In applicable circumstances, Denver Water may also provide payment to the impacted customer for the cost of storing personal property at a storage facility while services are carried out.

 Denver Water will offer a payment based on an estimated cost of restoring damaged uninsured property to its pre-flood condition.
-Payments for restoring damaged property will be based upon an estimate provided to Denver Water by its own authorized professionally trained contractor.
+Payments for restoring damaged property will be based upon an estimate provided to Denver Water by its own authorized professionally trained claims adjuster.
 Outside estimates will not be considered.

 Personal property loss and vehicle deductible payments

-Denver Water will offer a payment of up to $8,000 to cover uninsured personal property damage.
-This payment is also based on an estimate provided to Denver Water by its own authorized professionally trained contractor.
+Denver Water will offer a payment of up to $21,250 to cover uninsured personal property damage.
+This payment is also based on an estimate provided to Denver Water by its own authorized professionally trained claims adjuster.
 If a vehicle is damaged and an insurance claim is made, Denver Water will also provide payment to cover the insurance policy deductible, up to $1,000.